nlenno1/gym-fit-MS4/README.md

 Removed functionality can be included in a later release.

-## **Structure**

-The website functionality that is set out in the user stories can be broken down into 3 general categories using what features users are allowed to access at different permisson levels.
+The selected website functionality can be broken down into 3 general permission levels using what features users are allowed to access.

 ### 1. Permission Level 1 - Guest User/Not logged in